AbdurRoqeeb/Coffee-Sales-Analysis/README.md

 This end-to-end project involved:

-1. **Data Extraction** – Imported raw sales data from multiple sources (e.g., CSV, Excel, or external systems).
+1. **Data Extraction** – Filled blank columns by writing Excel formulas to pull data from other sheets within the workbook, ensuring all necessary fields were populated.
 2. **Data Cleaning** – Removed duplicates, standardized formats, handled missing values, and ensured consistency across columns.
 3. **Data Analysis** – Used pivot tables, formulas, and charts to uncover trends in revenue, product performance, and regional sales.
 4. **Dashboard Creation** – Designed an interactive Excel dashboard summarizing key metrics for easy business decision-making.